Lounek09/SpellIconLoader/README.md

 # SpellIconLoader
-A spell icon loader for Dofus Retro 1.40.0+ written in AS2
+A spell icon loader for Dofus Retro 1.40.0+ written in AS2 using FlashDevelop